amvro23/essentials-ChEng/README.md

 - Activation Energy Calculation with Linear Regression / Linear Regression - Activation Energy
 - Bates and Watts, 1988, p.3 (Polychlorinated biphenyls in Lake Cayuga) / Linear Regression - Example PCB1
 - A simple example for understanding linear regression / Linear Regression - Beginner Example
-- An example of linear interpolation using numpy.interp and the equation from scratch / Linear Interpolation

 ### Optimization
 - Maximizing Concentration of an Intermediate in a Batch Reactor using solve_ivp / Batch - Maximize Concentration